Sequential Master of Arts

 Lectures for Seminar Credit

-If desired, a 4000-level course can be taken for seminar credit, with the permission of the instructor and ADGS.
+On rare occasions, 3-credit lecture sections can be taken for 4-credit seminar credit, with the permission of the instructor and ADGS.
 The student and instructor should agree on the writing of a seminar-style research paper, or its equivalent.
 The instructor should e-mail the ADGS and Graduate Studies Coordinator to signal agreement to this plan.
 The Graduate Studies Coordinator will then coordinate the student’s registration.

 Seminars for Lecture Credit

-Conversely, with the permission of the instructor and ADGS, a student can take a 6000-level seminar for lecture-course credit.
+Conversely, on rare occasions a student can take a 6000-level seminar for lecture course credit, with the permission of the instructor and ADGS.
 Under such an arrangement, the student will do the reading and participate in discussion, but complete fewer demanding writing assignments.
 The instructor should e-mail the ADGS and Graduate Studies Coordinator to signal agreement to this plan.
 The Graduate Studies Coordinator will then coordinate the student’s registration.

 Courses in Other Departments